Subgingival Hair

 DENTAL EXAM WITH SEDATION: often sedation is required for proper exam and evaluation because the hair might be in areas that is difficult to observe.
 Also, your bulldog might be painful and unwilling to open his/her mouth.

-Once sedated, the mouth can be wide open, allowing hair to be found even when embedded deep in the gums, when hidden behind the teeth, or stuck in the palate tissue in the roof of your bulldog mouth.
+Once sedated, the mouth can be wide open, allowing hair to be found even when embedded deep in the gums, hidden behind the teeth, or stuck in the palate tissue in the roof of your bulldog mouth.

 DENTAL PROBING: A probe can be used to evaluate and measure pocks and areas under the gum line but it usually requires sedation.